whizzml/examples/feature-generation/feature-generation/readme.md

-# Auto feature generation
+# Feature Generation: Auto feature generation

 This script is the second step for automated feature generation.
-To use it, you should have executed previously the [Unsupervised models generation](../unsupervised-models) script
+To use it, you should have executed previously the [unsupervised models generation](../unsupervised-models) script

 This scirpt extends a given dataset with new features that comes from